 In one study, anxious individuals who consumed probiotic yogurt daily were better able to cope with stress than those who consumed yogurt without probiotics (

-Another study found that women who consumed 4.4 ounces (125 grams) of yogurt twice daily for four weeks had better functioning of the brain regions that control emotion and sensation, which may be associated with lower anxiety levels (
+Another study found that women who consumed 4.4 ounces (125 grams) of yogurt twice daily for 4 weeks had better functioning of the brain regions that control emotion and sensation, which may be associated with lower anxiety levels (

-It is also important to note that not all yogurt contains probiotics.
+It’s also important to note that not all yogurt contains probiotics.
 For the benefits of probiotics, choose a yogurt that has live active cultures listed as an ingredient.

 These effects may be due to L-theanine’s potential to prevent nerves from becoming overexcited.
 Additionally, L-theanine may increase GABA, dopamine and serotonin, neurotransmitters that have been shown to have anti-anxiety effects (